 Note that there is a mismatch of recommended books on the departmental website.
 Please follow the description here.

 Here's our plan regarding assignments and grading.
-The instructor is actively working on further decreasing the workloads.
+The instructor is actively working on further decreasing the workloads by removing some assignments.

 Your assignments are weekly (8 in total), and all of them are programming tasks.
 We have optimized your implementation workload, so you are usually expected to write NO MORE THAN 20 LINES OF CODE per week.
 Besides, we provide code skeleton for each assignment, along with a pre-configured Ubuntu virtual machine / Docker container for you to get started smoothly.
 Overall, we expect that the workload of CS190I is slightly less than CS180.

-All assignments are due on the specified dates by 11:59PM, usually AOE (Anywhere On Earth).
+All assignments are due on the specified dates by 11:59PM AoE (Anywhere on Earth).
 You should plan ahead.
 Each late day will cause a 10% off the final score of the corresponding assignment.
 We will use Gauchospace for submissions.
 Detailed submission guidelines will be in the assignment descriptions.

 Most of the assignments are in C++, but for the first two assignments, you can use Python.
 You will work on the assignments individually.
 Each assignment takes 8% of your final grade.

 There will be one midterm exam and no finals.
 The midterm exam is in written form and will be taken remotely (detail TBD as the quarter proceeds).
 And it takes up 18% of your final grade.
 (We are currently working on eliminating the midterm.)